Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 Reduce Employee Turnover

-Providing paid sick days can reduce employee turnover.
-For most businesses, the cost of replacing one experienced staff member is far greater than providing paid sick days for the entire team.
-A benefits package that includes paid sick days will make your company more attractive to top talent
+Replacing one experienced employee typically costs far more than providing paid sick days for an entire team.
+A benefits package that includes paid sick leave makes your company more attractive to top talent and signals that you take employee welfare seriously.

 Better Workplace Morale and Productivity